 Tip #8: Kameralna

 The good variety of vodkas is very typical for a Polish restaurant and is only topped by signature drinks.
-Try the Lemon Apple Pie, a lemon flavored vodka with apple juice and mint.
+Try the Lemon Apple Pie: a lemon-flavored vodka with apple juice and mint.
 A real Warsaw experience with lots of history on the plate and in the glass.

 -